deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ## Login
 The Bielefeld cloud site supports login using Elixir AAI via OpenID Connect or default Keystone credentials.
-Using Elixir AAI is the preferred way for all cloud users and the only way for non cloud users not working at the Bielefeld university.
+Using Elixir AAI is the preferred way for all cloud users and the only way for non-cloud users not working at Bielefeld university.

 ## Network